Urgent Care Costs & Prices

-These urgent care clinics are merely hospital emergency rooms disguised as urgent care.
+These urgent care clinics (esp. if they are near hospital ER’s) are merely hospital emergency rooms disguised as urgent care.
 They probably will bill like an Emergency Room (not your low cost, low fees facility for sure!).

 What can you do to find out the costs and fees for your visit?